-Advanced Encryption Standard Core
+Programmable Advanced Encryption Standard Core

-The AES encryption IP core implements Rijndael encoding and decoding in compliance with the NIST Advanced Encryption Standard.
+The AES-P encryption IP core implements Rijndael encoding and decoding in compliance with the NIST Advanced Encryption Standard.
 It processes 128-bit blocks, and is programmable for 128-, 192-, and 256-bit key lengths.

 Two architectural versions are available to suit system requirements.
-The Standard version (AES32) is more compact, using a 32-bit datapath and requiring 44/52/60 clock cycles for each data block (128/192/256-bit cipher key, respectively).
-The Fast version (AES128) achieves higher throughput, using a 128-bit datapath and requiring 11/13/15 clock cycles for each data block.
+The Standard version (AES32-P) is more compact, using a 32-bit datapath and requiring 44/52/60 clock cycles for each data block (128/192/256-bit cipher key, respectively).
+The Fast version (AES128-P) achieves higher throughput, using a 128-bit datapath and requiring 11/13/15 clock cycles for each data block.
+It can be programmed to use any of the following cypher modes: ECB, CBC, OFB, CFB and CTR.

-Various cipher modes can be supported (ECB, CBC, OFB, CFB, CTR, CCM, GCM and LRW).
 The core works with a pre-expanded key, or with optional key expansion logic.

-The AES core is a fully synchronous design and has been evaluated in a variety of technologies.
-It is available optimized for ASICs or FPGAs, with complete deliverables.
+The AES-P core is a fully synchronous design and has been evaluated in a variety of technologies, and is available optimized for ASICs or FPGAs.